indexphonemica/data/README.md

 Affricates and consonants with bilabially trilled release are assumed to agree in voice unless otherwise specified.

+Prenasalized consonants are written with preceding superscript n: for example, `ⁿp` instead of `mp` or `m̥p`.
+Postnasalized consonants or prestopped nasals are written as digraphs: `pm̥` or `pm` (depending on whether the nasal element is voiced) instead of `pⁿ`.

 ## Vowels

 Fricated or 'super-close' vowels such as Mandarin -i are written with extensions of the Sinological characters: